DA-Team-2/Diversity_in_Film_Application/README.md

 -	Our main python Flask application that routes data to our similarity.py app and each additional endpoint.

 **requirements.txt**
--	Essential library requirements needed for our application.
+-	Essential package dependencies needed for our final Heroku application.

 **similarity.py**
 -	Our similarity matrix that sorts by similar movies from the user’s input.